canaria3406/hoyolab-auto-sign/README.md

 > [!IMPORTANT]
 > HoYoLAB has changed the cookie to HttpOnly cookie.
 It is no longer possible to read the cookies by using the getToken.js code.
-> Please use the method of manually copying the cookie to obtain the ltoken_v2 and ltuid_v2.
+> Please use the method of manually copying the cookie to obtain the account_mid_v2, account_id_v2, ltoken_v2, ltmid_v2, and ltuid_v2.

 <details>
 <summary><b>HoYoLAB cookie settings</b></summary>

    **Follow this Intruction to get tokens**
    1. Go to HoYoLAB (https://www.hoyolab.com/) and log in.
    2. Go to your profile page.
    3. Open the developer tools (F12 or Ctrl+Shift+I).
    4, Go to the "Network" tab.
    4. Click on the "Preserve Log" / "Persist Logs" button.

       ![image](https://github.com/NatsumeAoii/hoyolab-auto-sign/blob/main/pic/E05.png)
-   5. Refresh the page.
+   6. Refresh the page.
-   6. Click on the getGameRecordCard request where the method is "GET" (it should be named "getGameRecordCard" with your HoYoLab UID).
+   7. Click on the getGameRecordCard request where the method is "GET" (it should be named "getGameRecordCard" with your HoYoLab UID).

       ![image](https://github.com/NatsumeAoii/hoyolab-auto-sign/blob/main/pic/E06.png)
-   7. Go to the "Cookies" tab.
+   8. Go to the "Cookies" tab.
-   8. Copy the "account_mid_v2", "account_id_v2", "ltoken_v2", "ltmid_v2", and "ltuid_v2"
+   9. Copy the "account_mid_v2", "account_id_v2", "ltoken_v2", "ltmid_v2", and "ltuid_v2"
       ![image](https://github.com/NatsumeAoii/hoyolab-auto-sign/blob/main/pic/E07.png)

 </details>

 <details>
-<summary><b>discord notify settings (only for <a href="https://github.com/canaria3406/hoyolab-auto-sign/blob/main/src/main-discord.gs">Discord version</a>)</b></summary>
+<summary><b>Discord notification settings (only for <a href="https://github.com/canaria3406/hoyolab-auto-sign/blob/main/src/main-discord.gs">Discord version</a>)</b></summary>

 ```javascript
 const discord_notify = true